AAFC-Bioinfo-AAC/template-repository/README.md

 *Provide a summary, purpose, and key features of the project.*

-*Example About:*
+*Example **About**:*

 This repository serves as a template for creating reproducible and customizable data processing workflows.
 It is designed to help researchers and developers quickly set up new projects by providing modular and parameterized components that can be easily adapted to different use cases.

-Features:
-- Flexible configuration options for diverse datasets and pipelines.
-- Clear structure for reproducibility and collaboration.
-- Built-in support for extensibility and integration with external tools.
+The template may be customized, adding/removing sections as needed, while maintaining good documentation.

+For more info, refer: [Template Repository User Guide](https://github.com/AAFC-Bioinfo-AAC/quick-start-guide/blob/main/docs/template-repo-user-guide.md)

 ---

 ## Table of Contents

-*Example Table of Contents; may optionally be placed above the **About** section:*
+*Example **Table of Contents**; may optionally be placed above the **About** section:*

 - [TEMPLATE REPOSITORY](#template-repository)
   - [About](#about)